 Visit Prestige Mental Health Today For Your First Session!

-If you or a loved one is experiencing trauma responses and seeking support, contact Dr. April Sullivan at Prestige Mental Health.
+If you or a loved one is experiencing trauma responses and seeking support, contact April Sullivan, NP at Prestige Mental Health.
 Our dedicated professionals in Las Vegas, NV, are committed to providing trauma-informed care and helping individuals journey to healing and recovery.
 Understanding trauma responses is the first step toward creating a safe and supportive environment for those impacted by trauma, so call us at (702) 945-2864 to learn more!